-Note that the roles Service Consuming Entity and Service Provider are not fixed to particular entities.
-In other words, a Service Provider may be a Service Consuming Entity in another context of service provision.
+Note again that the roles Service Consumer and Service Provider are not fixed to particular entities.
+In other words, a Service Provider may be a Service Consumer in another context of service provision.
 Likewise, depending on the context, the concepts of data ownership, responsibility and accountability can take different forms.